Flying Internationally with Restricted Dog Breeds

 Pit Bull dogHi PetRelocation,

-However, pure bred or any mixed breeds of Pit Bull Terriers and American Staffordshire Terriers are listed in the restricted breeds, as well.
+However, the restricted breeds also list purebred or any mixed breeds of Pit Bull Terriers and American Staffordshire Terriers.
 Is this because they are considered brachycephalic/snub-nosed, or is it an additional/unrelated issue?
-I am considering a move to Europe and will not move without my dog, but also do not want to take any extra risks if it is a greater health hazard for his breed to fly.
+I am considering a move to Europe and will not move without my dog, but I also do not want to take any extra risks if it is a greater health hazard for his breed to fly.

 Additionally, I was unclear whether dogs transported in the cargo compartment can be flown in the crates that are metal only, or are you supposed to use the carriers that are plastic enclosures with metal doors?

-My dog is well behaved in his normal metal crate where he can easily see out, but is often anxious and frightened inside of a plastic crate with the limited number of slits.
+My dog is well-behaved in his normal metal crate, where he can easily see out, but is often anxious and frightened inside of a plastic crate with a limited number of slits.

 Thanks for your help!